Float Seattle — Sales Training Hub

 • Call within 5 minutes of the lead coming in — speed to lead is everything

-• "Help me out" disarms them — it doesn't sound like a sales call
+• "It's just [name]" disarms them — casual, not a sales call energy

 • Move into the question immediately — no small talk, no "how are you today"